EU’s 2027 Battery Law: A Game-Changer for Apple and Samsung?

 Q: What is the EU’s 2027 Battery Law?

-A: The EU’s 2027 Battery Law mandates that all smartphones sold must feature replaceable batteries, aimed at promoting sustainability and reducing electronic waste.
+A: The EU’s 2027 Battery Law mandates that all smartphones sold in the European Union must have replaceable batteries.
+This legislation aims to reduce electronic waste and promote sustainability in consumer electronics.

-Q: How can companies prepare for the Battery Law?
+Q: How can smartphone manufacturers implement the EU’s 2027 Battery Law?